+Indiana 2014

-Indiana 2014 2015 Premiums (Proposed): Under proposed HIP 2.0 waiver (pending CMS approval), most non-disabled adults with incomes up to 138 percent FPL required to contribute to an HSA-like Personal Wellness and Responsibility (POWER) Account.
+2015 Premiums (Proposed): Under proposed HIP 2.0 waiver (pending CMS approval), most non-disabled adults with incomes up to 138 percent FPL required to contribute to an HSA-like Personal Wellness and Responsibility (POWER) Account.
 Required POWER account contributions range from \$3 per month for individuals with incomes up to 22% FPL to \$25 per month for individuals with incomes between 100% and 138% FPL.
 For current HIP enrollees, contribution amounts would decrease.
-Copayments (Proposed): Individuals with incomes at or below 100% FPL who fail to make required POWER account contributions subject to new copayments on most outpatient services (\$4) and inpatient hospital services (\$75) and increased copayments on preferred drugs (\$4) and non-preferred drugs (\$8) and non-emergency ED visits (up to \$25).
-Iowa 2014 2015 Premiums (New): Under the Iowa Health and Wellness Plan (IHWP), enrollees with incomes over 50 percent FPL are required to make a monthly premium contribution, beginning in the second year of coverage, which could be waived if they complete specified wellness activities.
+Copayments (Proposed): Individuals with incomes at or below 100% FPL who fail to make required POWER account contributions subject to new copayments on most outpatient services (\$4) and inpatient hospital services (\$75) and increased copayments on preferred drugs (\$4) and non-preferred drugs (\$8) and non-emergency ED visits (up

+2014 to \$25).

+Iowa 2014 Premiums (New): Under the Iowa Health and Wellness Plan (IHWP), enrollees with incomes over 50 percent FPL are required to make a monthly premium contribution, beginning in the second year of coverage, which could be waived if they complete specified wellness activities.
 Premium amounts would be about 3 percent of income for a two-person household where both participants are enrolled in IHWP.
 (Jan 2015) Copayments (New): All IHWP enrollees will be subject to \$8 copay for non-emergent use of the ED.
 Cost-sharing will be waived during the first year of enrollment.
+(Jan 2015)

+Kansas 2014 of the LB. cost sharing will be warved during the first year of emoliment.
+Gan 2013)

+Kalisas 2015

-(Jan 2015) Kansas 2014 2015 Kentucky 2014 Copayments (Increased): Increased copay amounts for pharmacy, physician office visits and non-emergent use of the ER.
-(Jan 2014) 2015 Louisiana 2014 2015 Maine 2014 2015 Maryland 2014 Copayments (Decrease): Copayment enforceability ended for waiver expansion population that transitioned to ACA Medicaid expansion in 2014.
+Kentucky 2014 Copayments (Increased): Increased copay amounts for pharmacy, physician office visits and non-emergent use of the ER.
+(Jan 2014)

+2015

+Louisiana 2014

+2015

+Maine 2014

+2015

+Maryland 2014 Copayments (Decrease): Copayment enforceability ended for waiver expansion population that transitioned to ACA Medicaid expansion in 2014.
 Also, generic drug copayments for this population are lower following the transition.
 (Jan 2014).

+2015

+Massachusetts 2014

+2015

-2015 Massachusetts 2014 2015 Michigan Copayments (New): Healthy Michigan Plan copayments required for physician visits, outpatient hospital clinic visits, non-emergent use of the ER, inpatient hospital stays, pharmacy, hearing aids, chiropractic, dental, podiatry and vision visits.
-2014 Total cost sharing, including copays, cannot exceed 5% of annual household income and will be paid through a dedicated health account (MI Health Account.)
+Michigan 2014 Copayments (New): Healthy Michigan Plan copayments required for physician visits, outpatient hospital clinic visits, non-emergent use of the ER, inpatient hospital stays, pharmacy, hearing aids, chiropractic, dental, podiatry and vision visits.
+Total cost sharing, including copays, cannot exceed 5% of annual household income and will be paid through a dedicated health account (MI Health Account.)
 Enrollees can reduce their annual cost-sharing by participating in healthy behavior activities, which include completing an annual health risk assessment and changing unhealthy activities.
 Copayments (Decrease): Applied co-payment exemptions for drugs used to treat State defined chronic conditions.

 2015 Premiums (New): Healthy Michigan Plan requires contributions equal to 2% of annual income for persons between 100% and 133% FPL after they have been in the health plan for 6 months.
 (MI Health Account also applies to premiums/monthly contributions.)

 Minnesota 2014 Premiums (Decreased): Decreased premium levels and changed to a fixed monthly amount/person based on income for MinnesotaCare adults to align with Basic Health Plan.
 Copayments (Eliminated): Eliminated inpatient hospital coinsurance requirement and cap for MinnesotaCare childless adults to align with BHP requirements.
-(Jan 2014) Minnesota 2014 Premiums (Decreased): Decreased premium levels and changed to a fixed monthly amount/person based on income for MinnesotaCare adults to align with Basic Health Plan.
-Copayments (Eliminated): Eliminated inpatient hospital coinsurance requirement and Minnesota Mississippi Premiums (Decreased): Decreased premium levels and changed to a fixed monthly amount/person based on income for MinnesotaCare adults to align with Basic Health Plan.
-Copayments (Eliminated): Eliminated inpatient hospital coinsurance requirement and
+(Jan 2014)

+2015

+Mississippi 2014

+2015